Skip to content

 Overview

 Checks overall system health, capacity and running status of a Huawei OceanStor Dorado storage system via the REST API (/system/ endpoint).
 Alerts when the system reports a non-normal health or running state, or when storage capacity exceeds configurable thresholds.
-Reports product model, firmware version, health/running status, total sector capacity usage and storage pool capacity usage.
+Reports product model, firmware version, health/running status, total capacity usage and storage pool capacity usage.

 Important Notes: